carlozepeda-SJSU/Arduino-with-temperature-sensor/README.md

 ### Phase 1 - Breadboard Prototype

 The project started with just a breadboard and temperature sensor displaying information on the Arduino IDE.
-For someone who has never build a project by themselves, this was the hardest part.
+For someone who had never built a project on their own, this was the hardest part.
 Understanding how libraries work and finding which library is needed for the electronic components was not easy at first.
 Coding was another part of the project that I was not confident about, however as I kept learning more and expanding the project, I gained more knowledge and confidence.
 Once everything implemented was working as intended, I decided that it was time to take the next step.

 Features included: